NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 - Have the NAS auditing configured to store the audit logs in a volume with the same name on all FSx for Data ONTAP file systems that you want to ingest the audit logs from.
 - A CloudWatch log group.
-- An AWS Secrets Manager secret that contains the passwords for the fsxadmin account for all the FSx for Data ONTAP file system you want to gather audit logs from.
+- An AWS Secrets Manager secret that contains the passwords for the fsxadmin account for all the FSx for Data ONTAP file systems you want to gather audit logs from.
   - The secret should be in the form of key/value pairs (or a JSON object) where the key is the file system ID and value is the password for the fsxadmin account.
 For example:
 ```json
       {